 I do the laundry by hand in the mornings and peg it out to dry, it dries in no time, the days are hot at the moment.

-Sometimes Maria, our landlady, turns up to do something in the barn or garden, they’re busy harvesting plums, pears, potatoes, carrots, beans and apples ( don’t think they’re eat the fruit, they all get distilled into halinka, a fearsome and ubiquitous home made spirit and cure-all).
+Sometimes Maria, our landlady, turns up to do something in the barn or garden, they’re busy harvesting plums, pears, potatoes, carrots, beans and apples ( don’t think they’re eat the fruit, they all get distilled into halinka or tuica, a fearsome and ubiquitous home made spirit and cure-all).

 She usually cuts a block of grass from the orchard too, cuts it with a scythe and takes it away by wheelbarrow for her milk cows.
 The boys have been known to help, sometimes disappearing with her to try their hand at milking.